 We looked to other brands that existed in that realm of branding, such as SkinnyMe Tea, Lululemon, and healthy lifestyle focused social media influencers.

-We noticed that in the branding of those businesses and influencers there were some common denominators in terms of design and colour.
+We noticed that in the branding of those businesses and influencers there were some common denominators in terms of design and color.
 We focused on the clean layout, crisp fonts, lots of whitespace and copywriting that included phrases such as “a better you”.

 We knew we could incorporate this kind of aesthetic and wording into our own brand so our product would appeal to that certain demographic, so we kept that in mind as we continued to make decisions for our business and as we named our brand, labeled it, and created a storefront.